styled-components/styled-components/README.md

   </a>
 </div>

 Overriding based on props: done.
-But there's other way to override styles!
+But there's another way to override styles!

 ### Overriding component styles

-If we go back to our button example, let's get rid of the primary stuff and only ever render the "normal" button:
+If we go back to our button example, let's get rid of the dynamic primary stuff and just have the "normal" button styles.

 ```JSX
 import styled from 'styled-components';